OccLE: Label-Efficient 3D Semantic Occupancy Prediction: Experiment

 \subsection{Main Result}

-We present a quantitative comparison on the SemanticKITTI validation set in Table \ref{table2}.
-OccLE obtains competitive performance, achieving 16.59 \% mIoU and 39.96 \% IoU.
+We present a quantitative comparison on the SemanticKITTI validation set and Occ3D‑nuScenes validation set in Table \ref{table2} and Table \ref{table3}, respectively.
+For the SemanticKITTI dataset, OccLE obtains competitive performance, achieving 16.59 \% mIoU and 39.96 \% IoU.
 It surpasses all fully supervised camera-based methods (HASSC \cite{wang2024not} with 40.66 \% mIoU) and approaches the performance of fully supervised multi-modal methods (OccLoff \cite{zhang2025occloff} with 22.62 \% mIoU).
+For the Occ3D‑nuScenes dataset, OccLE is trained using camera-visible masks for 10\% of the training samples and a single-frame input.
+Please note that using camera-visible masks can increase other methods from ~20 to ~40 mIoU.
+Despite this noted gap, the experimental results show that OccLE achieves 27.53 mIoU, outperforming all self-supervised methods (RenderOcc \cite{pan2024renderocc} with 23.93\% mIoU) and approaching the performance of fully supervised methods.
+The performance comparison with other voxel annotation ratio are provided in Sec. \ref{sec4.4.4}.

 As illustrated in Figure \ref{fig4}, OccLE achieves strong performance in complex scenes, accurately reconstructing buildings and vegetation, and distinguishing small objects such as traffic signs and poles.
+Additional comparisons on the SemanticKITTI hidden test set and SSCBenchKITTI-360 \cite{li2024sscbench} validation set are presented in Appendix D.3.
+Additional inference time comparisons are provided in the Appendix D.4 to demonstrate the efficiency advantage of our method.